peterddrummond/xspde_matlab/doc/source/projects.rst

 Sequences of calculations are available simply by adding a sequence of inputs to xSPDE, representing changed conditions or input/output processing.
 These are combined in a single file for data storage, then graphed separately.
 The results are calculated over specified ranges, with it’s own parameters and function handles.
 In the current version of xSPDE, the numbers of ensembles must be the same throughout.

-The initialization routine for the first fields in the sequence is called :attr:`in.initial`, while for subsequent initialization it is called :attr:`in.transfer`.
+The initialization routine for the first fields in the sequence is called :func:`initial`, while for subsequent initialization it is called :attr:`transfer`.
 The sequential initialization function has four input arguments, to allow noise to be combined with previous field values and input arguments, as may be required in some types of simulation.
 This is described in the next chapter.

 In many cases, the default transfer value --- which is to simply reuse the final output of the previous set of fields --- is suitable.
 To help indicate the order of a sequence, a time origin can be included optionally with sequential plots, so that the new time is the end of the previous time, if this is required.